WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. noun(INFORMAL·NORTH AMERICAN): a person's buttocks. （非正式·北美）一个人的臀部。

+- burp

+  1. verb(INFORMAL): noisily release air from the stomach through the mouth; belch.

+     - make (a baby) belch after feeding, typically by patting its back.

+  2. noun: a noise made by air released from the stomach through the mouth; a belch.

 - buzz

   1. noun: a low, continuous humming or murmuring sound, made by or similar to that made by an insect.